Here's what you could keep in mind before buying mangoes

 Mangoes have begun entering the market, but can you tell one variety from the other before coughing up heavy prices?
-Sunday Mid Day tells you how
+We tell you how

 The king of fruits is making its way into the market.
 We don't mean to be killjoys, but know this — traders often fool you into buying a cheaper variety of the fruit.
 Here’s what you could keep in mind before buying the fruit.